 You need to feel the sensation and observe your thoughts immediately without thinking or trying to block them out.
-If negative thoughts about yourself strike your mind, think about the positive side to ease stress.
+If negative thoughts about yourself strike your mind, consider the positive side to ease stress.

 If you feel blissed out, welcome it and let it encase around your body.
 These thoughts will let you know your inner self.